 If you are comparing our products and prices to other growers, make sure you consider the mass of the roots and size of the plants offered.
 We are focused on growing larger "starter plants", (not just small rooted cuttings) that will establish quickly, have low mortality and maximize your harvest.

-Our plants also get a steady supply of beneficial insects released on them, are fed with periodic fertigation and are sprayed and drenched with biological stimulants to increase overall soil and plant health.
+Our plants also get a steady supply of beneficial insects released on them, are fertilized with liquid fertigation and are sprayed periodically with non toxic chemicals to prevent fungus and pest issues.

 You might find cheaper alternatives, but we don't think you will find a better value on CBD hemp plants than we offer at Old Courthouse Nursery